-The Genet is a native mammal of Africa, belonging to the family of Viverridae and was introduced to Spain and south west France in the 12th century by the Saracens who used them to catch rodents in and around their dwellings before that role was taken over by the domestic cat.
+that belongs to the family of Viverridae and was introduced to Spain and south west France in the 12th century by the Saracens who used them to catch rodents in and around their dwellings before that role was taken over by the domestic cat.
 Two species exist in Europe, the more common being Genetta genetta which is found in western and southern France and the Iberian peninsular, the other which is very rare is G. genetta isabelae found in Ibiza, Spain and the Balearic islands.
 Due to the time it has been in Europe it is not considered as an introduced species, (See protection below).

 Although they are omnivores vegetation plays a minor role in their diet and they may well only consume it in the same manner as a cat or dog will.
 Their main diet consists of small mammals, birds, molluscs and insects, anything up to the size of a rabbit or squirrel will be taken but in practice the bulk of their diet is comprised of voles and wood mice.
 They are extremely agile and excellent climbers.
 They seem to prefer to be near water where they are good swimmers, however they will also be found in extremely dry habitats.

 with the possible exception of western Brittany and are generally to be found in wooded areas, often where water is present where they occupy a territory of about 5 square kilometres, using a hole or cavity in an old tree, rock face or something of a similar nature for cover.

 but the young are normally born during April / May or August / September, producing 1 to 4 young, two litters a year being possible.

 Their relationship with humans is on balance a positive one, although there is a possibility that chickens and ducks may be taken from time to time, their main diet is rodents which helps control numbers.